hellerve/ptolemy/README.md

 Great paper, very long, but - at least in my opinion - out of necessity, not borne from babbling.

+* [Type Systems as Macros](http://www.ccs.neu.edu/home/stchang/pubs/ckg-popl2017.pdf) by **Stephen Chang et al.** (2017)

+A bit hard to read and involved, but very deep insights.
+I might try to recreate in zepto.

+The syntax of all of the languages and systems presented were ugly.
+That's not that big of a problem, though, if one puts a bit more abstraction around them they could actually be pleasant to work with.

 ## Recreational